Encentivize/encentivize-store-api-documents/README.md

 - If there is no stock available will return 4xx with the no stock description.
 - If there is insufficient funds in your account, then it will return 4xx Bad Request with the insufficient funds description.
 - If an error occures when processing the request the api will return a 5xx Server Error.

+####3.1 <a name="variable-value">Variable value vouchers</a>
+Some vouchers do not have a fixed value, which means you can specify the value that you want the issued voucher to be worth.
+For example, when redeeming airtime you can specify how much airtime you want.
+To specify the desired value you must provide the `variableValue` property in the body.
+The minimum and maximum values for a voucher are restricted by the `maxVariableValue` and `maxVariableValue` on a product (`/products/:productId`).

 ### 4. Get Account ###
 - Route:  **/account**